blockchyp/blockchyp-java/README.md

 #### Gradle

-For the hipster's among you who've moved up to Gradle, try adding this snippet under dependencies in your Gradle build file.
+For the hipsters among you who've moved up to Gradle, try adding this snippet under dependencies in your Gradle build file.

 ```
 	compile group: 'com.blockchyp', name: 'blockchyp-java', version:'1.0.0'